thepeted/react-babel-sass-webpack/README.md

 TODO

-- Set up html template
-- Multiple entry points for styles and JS(?)
+- Seperate entry points for styles and JS.